 Welcome to my blog.

 My name is Greg Jeffers.
 I am married to Amanda.
-We have two young daughters, Elizabeth Anne and Catherine Jane, and a third child on the way.
+We have three young daughters, Elizabeth Anne, Catherine Jane and Charlotte Denise.

 I teach Middle School Humanities (Literature, History, and Theology) at a Classical, Christian school.